digitalbricklayer/techteapotcom/src/content/posts/mrtg-in-depth/index.md

            caption="Figure 2: De Montfort University internet link throughput graphs last updated 16th October 1995" >}}

 Dependencies:

-- cmu-snmp (eventually morphed into [ucd-snmp and then net-snmp](http://www.net-snmp.org/about/history.html))
+* cmu-snmp - a set of command line tools for interacting with SNMP enabled devices as well as an extensible SNMP agent (eventually morphed into [ucd-snmp and then net-snmp](http://www.net-snmp.org/about/history.html)
-- netpbm - a [very old set of command line tools](http://netpbm.sourceforge.net/) for image manipulation
+* netpbm - a [very old set of command line tools](http://netpbm.sourceforge.net/) for image manipulation harking back to the 1980s when a vast number of image formats proliferated and a desperate need emerged to be able to convert between all of the different formats
-- perl - the undisputed language of the web back in the early days of the internet
+* perl - the undisputed language of the web back in the early days of the internet
-- cron - a unix tool for running episodic jobs on unix systems.
+* cron - a unix tool for running episodic jobs on unix systems.
 MRTG expects to be run every 5 minutes

 Time series output